Residential Building Work Contracts and Dispute Resolution Act 2016

 (2) A building contractor or owner who lodges with the Director a notice of dispute must serve a copy of the notice on the owner, or building contractor, respectively.

-(3) A notice of dispute is to specify the grounds of the dispute.
+(a) is to specify the grounds of the dispute; and

 (4) A person who has lodged a notice of dispute may, by notice to the Director, withdraw the notice at any time.